Roan-Schellingerhout/YouTube_conspiracy_paper/README.md

 - uploads.csv: 10 uploads for each channel in channels.csv; includes uploader, title, description, transcript and conspiracy (True/False)
 - training_videos.csv: uploads.csv, but cleaned.
 Includes channel description and keywords, balanced classes, text translated to English, words stemmed, everything turned into lowercase.

-- recommendations.*.csv: the recommendations for a given strategy for experiment 1 or 2.
+- recommendations_strat.*.csv: the recommendations for a given strategy for experiment 1 or 2.
 Includes user, number of videos watched, video ID, views, likes, dislikes, duration, and full text of the video.